 Myopathies caused by a primary muscle disease process include:

 - Infectious myopathies caused by a bacteria or virus

 - Muscular dystrophies, which are progressive, inherited diseases affecting muscle.

 Common causes of secondary myopathies include thyroid disease, some chemotherapeutic agents, and tumors — which may cause polymyositis or dermatomyositis.

 We can help

-At The Mount Sinai Medical Center, we offer an experienced team of neuromuscular specialists and excellent facilities for the diagnosis and treatment of your neuromuscular disorder.
+At The Mount Sinai Health System, we offer an experienced team of neuromuscular specialists and excellent facilities for the diagnosis and treatment of your neuromuscular disorder.
 Your clinical evaluation may include electromyographic and nerve conduction studies, as well as a neuromuscular radiologic evaluation.